 - Related topics such as methods used in sports performance analysis and injury prevention strategies.

-- Practical laboratory sessions in 3D gait measurement using state of the art motion capture and kinetic measurement systems.
+- Practical laboratory-based 3D gait measurement, using state of the art motion capture and kinetic measurement systems.

 - Analysis of experimental 3D gait data using dedicated professional software.